7bitcoder/7bitConf/README.md

 ## About The Project

-7bitConf is a simple C++ centralized configuration provider library, the main inspiration was the asp net core configuration system.
+7bitConf is a simple C++ centralized configuration provider library, the main inspiration was the ASP net core configuration system.

 ### Built With